by C. Osborne

 Daphne 'laurel':

-A friend of Artemis, she was a skilled hunter and better known as high
+A friend of Artemis, she was a skilled hunter and better known as high priestess of her mother

 Themis.